yurt-page/documentation/webservers.md

 https://community.home-assistant.io/t/why-use-reverse-proxy-vs-port-forwarding/101653/2

 ### Proxies solutions
+* [Lighttpd mod_proxy](https://redmine.lighttpd.net/projects/lighttpd/wiki/Mod_proxy) doesn't support a raw TLS for SMTP.
+But we can PR this.
+* Nginx (1mb) supports all but it's too heavy.
+It is used by [Sandstorm  for SMTP proxy](https://docs.sandstorm.io/en/latest/administering/email/#configure-port-25-the-advanced-way-proxy-smtp)
+* haproxy... just to mention.
+900kb not that bad.
+* BusyBox httpd has some very basic http proxy which looks like more to be used as a forward proxy.
+* TinyProxy - a forward proxy without TLS termination but looks like a good place where to add the functionality and it was requested few times.
+Already has OpenWrt package and developed by related peoples.
+* [sslh](https://github.com/yrutschle/sslh) is a DPI miltiplexet when all ports except of 443 are blocked.
+You can use 443 port for both TLS and SSH the the sslh will split traffic.
+It can route HTTP and TLS based on SNI.
+It has an OpenWrt package and quite often used.
+But it's too big and actually can be reduced ten times.
 * [sniproxy](https://github.com/dlundquist/sniproxy) It's only SNI e.g. no TLS termination.
 Has Ubuntu package.
 Used by Sandstorm.io.
-* https://github.com/yrutschle/sslh SNI only. has an OpenWrt package.
 * https://github.com/Intika-Linux-Proxy/SNI-SSL-Proxy SNI with forwarding to SOCKS5
 * https://github.com/0x7a657573/zroxy SNI
 * https://github.com/topics/tls-proxy?l=c&o=desc&s=stars manuy others written in C
 * https://github.com/mtrojnar/stunnel full TLS termination.
 Only OpenSSL, code is complicated.
 Supports Windows.
 * https://github.com/varnish/hitch  full TLS termination.
-* [Lighttpd mod_proxy](https://redmine.lighttpd.net/projects/lighttpd/wiki/Mod_proxy) doesn't support a raw TLS for SMTP.
-* haproxy (900kb)
-* Nginx (1mb) supports all but it's too heavy.
-It is used by [Sandstorm  for SMTP proxy](https://docs.sandstorm.io/en/latest/administering/email/#configure-port-25-the-advanced-way-proxy-smtp)
-* BusyBox httpd has some very basic http proxy which looks like more to be used as a forward proxy.
-* TinyProxy - a forward proxy without TLS termination but looks like a good place where to add the functionality and it was requested few times.
-Already has OpenWrt package and developed by related peoples.
 * https://github.com/vesvault/snif something complicated but looks related.
 From author of https://vesmail.email/

 One possible solution would be to add the TLS proxy functionality into OpenSSL tools.